yianoohh0/QUARCS_stellarium-web-engine/doc/cla/sign-cla.md

   the form of patent lawsuits

-This is done by establishing a credible, non-repudiable record that each contributor really intended to contribute to the Stellarium Web project under specific terms, and they had the right to make those contributions.
+This is done by establishing a credible, non-repudiable record that each contributor really intended to contribute to the QUARCS_Stellarium Web project under specific terms, and they had the right to make those contributions.

 The CLA is for the protection of the contributors, the project and its users.